Volkswagen ID.3 (2020)

 The complete guide to the Volkswagen ID.3 (2020), from the car itself to running costs and charging.

 The ID.3 is Volkswagen's first opportunity to prove just how serious they are about EVs, with a stylish, high-range, affordable BEV model geared for the mass market.
-The data in this guide is for the whole range of different battery sizes, from the entry-level 48kWh models - which have solid, if not exceptional range and performance figures, through to the more premium mid-size (62kWh) and large (82kWh) battery variants - which offer both range and performance in spades.
+The data in this guide is for the whole range of different battery sizes, from the entry-level 45kWh models - which have solid, if not exceptional range and performance figures, through to the more premium mid-size (58kWh) and large (77kWh) battery variants - which offer both range and performance in spades.
 Ultra-modern interiors and bundles of available tech add to the appeal of the ultra-dependable German household name.
 So, happily, the ID.3 shows VW coming good on their electric promise.
+Currently only the mid-size battery is available.

 Charging time for a Volkswagen ID.3

 The table below shows the estimated time to charge your ID.3 from empty to full.
 For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|